-Software impairment charge decreased \$29.8 million in 2016 primarily due to the absence of an impairment charge recorded in 2015 as discussed below.
+Software impairment charge decreased \$29.8 million or 100% in 2016 primarily due to the absence of an impairment charge recorded in 2015 as discussed below

 During the years ended December 31, 2013 and 2014, we internally developed computer software to replace our wireless, Internet, video, local service, and long distance customer billing systems.
-During the first quarter of 2015, we completed a detailed assessment of our progress to date and determined it was no longer probable that the computer software being developed would be completed and placed in service.
+In early 2015, we completed a detailed assessment of our progress to date and determined it was no longer probable that the computer software being developed would be completed and placed in service.
 Our assessment concluded that the cost of continuing the development would be much higher than originally estimated, and the timing and scope risks were substantial.
-We identified development work, hardware, and software recorded as Construction in Progress through the first quarter of 2015, that may be applicable to our replacement customer billing solution, future internally developed software, and other system needs and therefore should remain capital assets.
+We identified development work, hardware, and software recorded as Construction in Progress in early 2015, that may be applicable to our replacement customer billing solution, future internally developed software, and other system needs and therefore should remain capital assets.
 We considered the remaining capital expenditures for this billing system to have a fair value of \$0 and recorded an impairment charge of \$20.7 million during 2015 by recording an expense which is included in Software Impairment Charge in our Consolidated Statements of Operations.
-We have signed a contract with an established billing solution provider and have begun the multi-year implementation.
+Subsequently we signed a contract with an established billing solution provider and a multi-year implementation is in process.

-During the first quarter of 2015, we reassessed our plans for our internally developed machine-to-machine billing system and decided to no longer market this system to third parties.
+In early 2015, we reassessed our plans for our internally developed machine-to-machine billing system and decided to no longer market this system to third parties.
 Accordingly we recognized an impairment of \$7.1 million during 2015 by recording an expense which is included in Software Impairment Charge in our Consolidated Statements of Operations.

-During the third quarter of 2015, we evaluated user management software we purchased in 2014 and determined that we would not be able to use the software.
+In late 2015, we evaluated user management software we purchased in 2014 and determined that we would not be able to use the software.
 Accordingly we recognized an impairment of \$1.0 million during 2015 by recording an expense which is included in Software Impairment Charge in our Consolidated Statement of Operations.